Dan Humphrey

+Dan Humphrey is considered charismatic and attractive, due to his good looks, charm, and wit.
+Portrayed as an incredibly talented individual with an interest in poetry, he shares a close bond with his sister, Jenny, evident in his dedication to her schooling and protectiveness of her.

 Novel series

-Daniel Humphrey lives with his father Rufus, and sister Jenny in Brooklyn.
-He is tall, pale, neurotic, intense and enjoys drinking coffee.
-He is considered to be an intellectual when it comes to writing and literature, and was in fact an intern for The Strand one summer.
-His favorite past time is writing on his black journals.
-He goes to St. Jude's Preparatory School for Boys, on the Upper East Side, with Chuck Bass and Nate Archibald.
+The novels present Daniel Humphrey as a resident of Brooklyn, where he resides with his father Rufus and sister Jenny.
+He is characterized by his tall stature, fair complexion, neurotic demeanor, and intense disposition.
+A passionate coffee drinker, Daniel is regarded for his prowess in writing and literature, having previously served as an intern for Strand bookstore during one summer.
+His favored leisure activity involves the composition of entries in his black journals.
+Daniel attends St. Jude's Preparatory School for Boys, situated on the Upper East Side, where he interacts with fellow students Chuck Bass and Nate Archibald.

-In the first part of the books, he is in love with Serena Van Der Woodsen because of a party he threw at their apartment before he went to boarding school.
-When Serena returned to the Upper East Side, she was ostracized by her peers, so she made friends with Dan and Jenny.
-Dan later realizes that he has feelings for Vanessa, so he begins a relationship with her.
+In the initial chapters, he falls in love with Serena Van Der Woodsen after hosting a party at their apartment before heading to boarding school.
+Upon Serena's return to the Upper East Side, ostracized by her peers, she befriends Dan and Jenny.
+Later, Dan recognizes his feelings for Vanessa, leading to the start of a relationship with her.

-They have a fight when a video of Jenny without her pants is leaked onto the internet, and she apologizes by sending his poem to The New Yorker.
+They have a fight when a video of Jenny without her pants on is leaked onto the internet, and she apologizes by sending his poem to The New Yorker.
 Dan gets published, and they make up.
 He gets an agent called Rusty Klien who claims he is "the next Keats."
 Rusty introduces Dan to Mystery Craze, a novelist.
-They hook up on stage at a poetry reading which Vanessa sees, effectively ending their relationship.
-He gets an internship at Red Letter, which he leaves once he realizes they don't want him there for his talent.
+They hook up on stage at a poetry reading which Vanessa witnesses, effectively ending their relationship.
+He gets an internship at Red Letter, which he leaves once he realizes they do not want him there for his talent.

-He gets back together with Vanessa after he sends her a small, pink singing toy from Japan to film, and at a party at her house, a band called The Raves make him their new front man because of his poems, which they thought were lyrics.
+He gets back together with Vanessa after sending her a small, pink singing toy from Japan to film.
+At a party at her house, a band called The Raves makes him their new front man because of his poems, which they thought were lyrics.
 He hooks up with one of the instrumentalist's wife, which ends his stint with them.
 He later meets Bree while working at The Strand one summer while he was still dating Vanessa.

 Dan explores his sexuality later in the books by starting a relationship with his Strand co-worker, Greg, by making literary salons with him, which were, in actuality, giant orgies.
 He breaks up with Greg, who becomes Chuck's boyfriend instead.
-Dan realizes that he truly loved Vanessa.
-He went to The Evergreen State College for bachelor studies.
+Dan then realizes that he truly loved Vanessa.
+He matriculates to Evergreen State College for bachelor studies.